Nicklasringdahl/House-Price-Prediction-App/README.md

 ## Description

-Created an application that contains both a tool for predicting house prices using machine learning as well as an interactive map for visualising historical price data.
+An application that contains both a tool for predicting house prices using machine learning as well as an interactive map for visualising historical price data.

 ## Getting Started